25 Best Internships for High School Students in 2025

 Timeline: Summer

-The Manhattan District Attorney’s High School Internship Program is a rigorous internship that provides students with an insider’s view of the criminal justice system.
-Participants will have the opportunity to engage in workshops and discussions surrounding criminal justice, police brutality, civic engagement, leadership, and more.
-Program participants will take part in a series of presentations and conversations with staff in order to build a foundational understanding of how policies are developed and implemented, and of how academic and career paths can result in moving justice forward.
+Another excellent New York City internship opportunity for high school students is offered by the Manhattan District Attorney’s Office.
+This rigorous five-week internship offers students an insider’s view of the criminal justice system.
+During the internship, participants engage in workshops and discussions about criminal justice, police brutality, civic engagement, leadership, and more.
+Program participants will also engage in a series of presentations and conversations with staff to develop a foundational understanding of how policies are developed and implemented, and how justice can advance through academic and career paths.

 Ages: 16-17